 When you deploy an application to SAP Cloud Platform using the SAP deployment features of the Mendix Developer Portal it is bound automatically to the XSUAA service.
 This service allows you to use an external Identity Provider (IdP) for a Mendix application.
 This means that the user can sign on to their app using this IdP instead of having their user credentials stored separately in the Mendix app.
 This means that they can have a single sign-on (SSO) experience with their application.

 A Mendix application is role-based.
 Using the SAP Cloud Platform cockpit, you can assign the roles within the app to roles within your SAP subaccount.
 The roles in the SAP subaccount can then be assigned to individual users via the selected IdP (Trust Configuration).

-In this document, you will see how to use the SAP XSUAA Connector to provide SSO in an app which has two roles: Supervisor and Inspector.
+In this document, you will see how to use the XSUAA Connector for SAP Cloud Platform to provide SSO in an app which has two roles: Supervisor and Inspector.

 This how-to will teach you how to do the following:

 - Add the XSUAA Connector to your project

 - Configure the XSUAA connector within your app